vivianandi/programming-lang-suggester/README.md

 ## Description

-{This is a webpage to practice creating a form with event handlers and branching.}
+_This is a webpage to practice creating a form with event handlers and branching._

 ## Setup/Installation Requirements